19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004]

-(6) Where, in any year of assessment, the amount of loss incurred by any person during the year preceding the year of assessment is not fully deducted under subsection (3)(a)(ii), the balance of such loss, after deducting any amount of such loss transferred to a claimant company under section 37C or to a spouse under section 37D or 37F, or deducted against income for the immediate preceding year of assessment under section 37E, shall be available for deduction against his statutory income for subsequent year of assessment under subsection (3)(a)(i).
+(6) Where, in any year of assessment, the amount of loss incurred by any person during the year preceding the year of assessment is not fully deducted under subsection (3)(a)(ii), the balance of such loss, after deducting any amount of such loss transferred to a claimant company under section 37C or to a spouse under section 37D or 37F, or deducted against income for the immediate preceding year of assessment under section 37E(1) or any of the 3 immediate preceding years of assessment under section 37E(1A), as the case may be, shall be available for deduction against his statutory income for subsequent year of assessment under subsection (3)(a)(i).

 [Act 27/2009, wef Y/A 2009 & 2010:2009-ACT-27]